iagsalazar1-cs/iagsalazar1-cs/README.md

 ---

 ### Project Repositories
 This section provides a categorized overview of my hands-on projects and labs.
 Each repository is a deep dive into a specific area of focus.
+Each project includes documentation, currently being formalized into detailed markdown write-ups for easy access and review.

 [**Cybersecurity Incident Response**](https://github.com/iagsalazar1-cs/Cybersecurity-Incident-Response)